martinrzg/android-weather-app/README.md

  - Simple and clean

 # Disclaimer
-- No data persistant was implement, still work in progress
+- No data persistent was implement, still work in progress
 - Cities will be lost when you terminate the app process

 # Tested